Learn how to make a braided Hawaiian ribbon lei with this step-by-step tutorial!

-Materials needed to make a Hawaiian braided ribbon lei
+Materials needed to make a Hawaiian ribbon lei

 Yes, that really is all you need.
 Pretty cool.